hmcts/pip-channel-management/README.md

 - Azure Blob Storage: Handles interactions with the CaTH Azure Blob Storage instance (or local Azurite emulator/Azure Storage Explorer instances)
 - Secure/Insecure Mode: Use of bearer tokens for authentication with the secure instance (if desired)
 - OpenAPI Spec/Swagger-UI: Documents and allows users or developers to access API resources within the browser.
-- Integration tests, which talk to Data Management in staging to retrieve publications
+- Integration tests, which talk to Data Management in staging to retrieve publications.

 ## JSON to PDF + Summary Conversion

-The PDF / Summary conversion is reasonably complex there is worth calling out specifically.

 Each List Type has a related converter and summary generated.
 This is stored in the List Type enum [here](./src/main/java/uk/gov/hmcts/reform/pip/channel/management/models/external/datamanagement/ListType.java)